BTewell/git.story/short_story.md

 Quimby's first course of action was to initiate "Operation: Cute AF."
 She sat next to the computer desk, and looked as cute as she could possibly look.
 It worked, but only for a brief second.

 When it became clear that "Operation: Cute AF" wasn't working, Quimby decided to escalate things.
 "Operation: Tiny Dancer" would take her right into the problem area, prancing back and forth across the keyboard, and forcing her owner to give attention.
-It was marginally more successful.
+It was marginally more successful